 1. Before you start a migration project

 Drupal to WordPress migration projects are often complex and need to be handled carefully.
 Rather than jumping in head-first, take some time to plan your approach.
-Before continuing, I highly recommend reading my guide, How to prepare for your Drupal to WordPress migration project.
-This migration checklist will help make sure you’re considering areas that often come up during migration projects.
+I highly recommend reading my guide, How to prepare for your Drupal to WordPress migration project, before starting the migration project itself.
+The migration checklists below will help make sure you’re considering areas that often come up during migration projects.
 Furthermore, you may want to check the resources section for additional worksheets and guides.
 Also keep in mind that not all aspects of a migration are practical to automate.
 In many cases, you may need to make manual adjustments post-migration using the WordPress interface.

 At any rate, you should at least take some basic planning steps before you begin: